4bur3k/4bur3k/README.md

 ### About me:

-   I'm a junior MLE and NUST MISIS student from Russia
+   I'm a Middle MLE and NUST MISIS student from Russia

 ---